Don’t throw around unhelpful terms

 However, the use of the term “apartheid” is inappropriate and unhelpful.

-I have just watched Chris Gayle thanking Prime Minister Modi for the gift of vaccines to Jamaica.
-It seems that many, many countries are ahead of Trinidad and Tobago either through purchasing vaccine (Israel, UAE, New Zealand—all small countries); the UK (due to early approval and local production); and Jamaica, Barbados and Dominica (through diplomacy and gift from India).
+I have just watched Chris Gayle thanking India’s Prime Minister Narendra Modi for the gift of vaccines to Jamaica.
+It seems that many, many countries are ahead of Trinidad and Tobago, either through purchasing vaccines (Israel, UAE, New Zealand—all small countries), due to early approval and local production (the UK) or through diplomacy and gifts from India (Jamaica, Barbados and Dominica).

 So let us address the reality of this difficult situation and not throw around pejorative and unhelpful terms like apartheid.